 - Library Access Card: $25.00

-Meals are eaten in campus dining facilities that are managed by Stanford Dining, a dedicated team of food professionals that prides itself on providing high quality, delicious, and healthy cuisine.
-The dining hall used by Stanford Pre-Collegiate Studies, Stern Dining, offers a variety of fresh and nutritious meal selections.
+Meals are eaten in campus dining facilities managed by Stanford Dining, a dedicated team of food professionals that prides itself on providing high quality, delicious, and healthy cuisine.
+The dining hall used by Stanford Pre-Collegiate Studies, Wilbur Dining, offers a variety of fresh and nutritious meal selections.

 Dietary Needs and Restrictions